 I’ve allowed the client to dictate the start of the process, even though they didn’t know the first thing about it.
 This is one of the hardest lessons to learn, because it still pops up in different forms, and I need to learn to recognize them all.

-My professional process is here for the benefit of my clients, as well as mine.
+My professional logo design process is here for the benefit of my clients, as well as mine.
 I’ve developed it through years of work, and have proof that it works.
 Veering away from it never ends well.

 Always, always, always stick to your professional process—it’s there for a reason.